Governor and Governing Board

 - determines whether membership of the Governing Board is compatible with other functions, and

-- takes positions on the Bank of Slovenia’s internal administrative matters.
+- takes positions on Banka Slovenije’s internal administrative matters.

 The governor’s central advisory board is an expert advisory body that meets as required.
-It consists of the governor, the vice-governors, the secretary general and the directors.
+It consists of the governor, the vice-governors and the secretary general.
+The directors also regularly join the meetings of the advisory body.

-The committees represent a form of collaboration between the departments and the decision-making bodies (via the vice-governors’ membership of the committees), which aims at supporting the performance of the duties of Bank of Slovenia bodies in a particular area as defined by law.
-The objectives pursued by the committees are in line with the Bank of Slovenia’s strategy.
+The committees represent a form of collaboration between the departments and the decision-making bodies (via the vice-governors’ membership of the committees), which aims at supporting the performance of the duties of Banka Slovenije bodies in a particular area as defined by law.
+The objectives pursued by the committees are in line with the Banka Slovenije’s strategy.
 The committees provide for comprehensive discussion of the area in question, assess the strategic and other long-term aspects of the area of work, provide a platform for the exchange of opinions and information in the area of work between various departments, discuss proposals received from the departments and the initiatives of committee members relating to the area in question, and provide their own opinions with regard to material for the decision-making bodies.

 The committees each consist of two members of the Governing Board and two executive directors.
-Currently the following committees operate at the Bank of Slovenia:
+Currently the following committees operate at Banka Slovenije:

 - the Monetary Policy Committee